+WITH CITIES CHANGES to 10-03 doc

 Parties agree that competition should not begin on January 1, 2002 in the Texas service areas of SWEPCO and WTU that are located in the Southwest Power Pool region.

 Parties agree to participate in a collaborative stakeholder process to identify and, to the extent possible, resolve issues pertaining to the implementation of full retail competition in the SPP regions of the Company’s service territories.
-These issues include, but are not limited to, the development of protocols regarding retail settlements, load aggregation, load profiling, and wholesale settlement processes, and to resources within the SPP that can currently supply network service in the SPP region without a system integration study (including the determination of when system integration studies would be required).
+These issues include, but are not limited to, the development of protocols regarding retail settlements, load aggregation, load profiling, and wholesale settlement processes, consistency with the PUCT’s Order No. 40 in Docket No. 22344, and to resources within the SPP that can currently supply network service in the SPP region without a system integration study (including the determination of when system integration studies would be required).
 All parties recognize that the FERC has jurisdiction over the provisions in the SPP OATT and the AEP OATT.
 The parties recognize that any changes to the OATT would have to be approved by the independent organization and the FERC.
-To the extent that parties to the collaborative process agree that changes should be made in the OATT, AEP will pursue approval of those changes at the FERC and independent organization.
+To the extent that all parties to the collaborative process agree that changes should be made in the OATT, AEP will pursue approval of those changes at the FERC and independent organization.
 This collaborative process will be completed by July 1, 2002.
 The outcome of this collaborative process will be draft protocols that can be considered by the Commission.
+The Commission Staff will initiate a proceeding that allows the Commission to review and approve of the draft protocols.

-No sooner than March 1, 2002 and no later than July 1, 2002, SWEPCO and WTU will make a “market readiness” filing with the PUCT.
-The filing will address the status of activities described in paragraph 4 to be completed before the start of retail competition in the SPP region that will occur on or before _____, 2003.
+No sooner than April 30, 2002 and no later than July 15, 2002, SWEPCO and WTU will make a “market readiness” filing with the PUCT.
+The filing will address the status of activities described in paragraph 5 to be completed before the start of retail competition in the SPP region..
 The market readiness proceeding will specify the criteria to be met in the pilot program to begin retail competition.
 Subsequent to the readiness proceeding, once the Commission determines that these criteria have been met, the Commission will establish a start date for retail competition.
-The parties agree to support a schedule that allows for completion of the readiness proceeding within 6 months of the filing of the proceeding.
+The readiness proceeding will determine the criteria for measuring success of the pilot program, including the number of customers in each rate class who must switch REPs and the duration of time in which the REP is supplying power to that customer.
+The parties agree to support a schedule that allows for completion of the readiness proceeding no sooner than 4 months and no latter than 6 months after a complete market readiness filing.
 SWEPCO and WTU-SPP agree to evaluate opportunities to join the same regional transmission organization (RTO) as Entergy, but are under no obligation to join the same RTO as Entergy.
+Effective with this agreement, AEP agrees to provide staff periodic briefings on the status of RTO negotiations.

 The parties agree that the following activities will be completed prior to the start of retail competition in the SPP region.

 SWEPCO and WTU join a FERC approved RTO or SWEPCO and WTU establish another independent organization that meets the requirements of a qualifying power region (QPR).
-If SWEPCO and WTU are members of a FERC approved functioning RTO, then in accordance with PURA § 39.151(m) they shall be deemed to have met the QPR requirements for an independent organization.
-The determination of whether an independent organization meets the QPR requirements will be determined in the market readiness proceeding.
+If SWEPCO and WTU are members of a FERC approved functioning RTO that FERC has found meets the requirements of PURA Section 39.151(a), then in accordance with PURA § 39.151(m) they shall be deemed to have met the requirement to establish an independent organization.
+The determination of whether a power region meets the QPR requirements of PURA Section 39.152 will be determined in the market readiness proceeding.